Bojana Novakovic

-Bojana Novakovic (Бојана Новаковић, Bojana Novaković) is an Australian actress.
-She is known for starring in the police procedural television series Instinct (2018–2019).
+Bojana Novakovic (Note: Бојана Новаковић; Bojana Novaković.
+Bojana is pronounced boy-yana.) (born 17 November 1981) is an Australian actress and filmmaker.
+She is known for starring in the police procedural television series Instinct (2018–2019) and the family drama series Love Me (2021–2023), for which she was nominated for several awards.
 In film, she has appeared in Drag Me to Hell (2009), Edge of Darkness (2010), Devil (2010), Generation Um...
-(2012), The Little Death (2014), I, Tonya (2017) and Birds of Prey (2020).
+(2012), The Little Death (2014), I, Tonya (2017), and Birds of Prey (2020).

+Novakovic wrote, directed, filmed, and co-produced in her first feature film, a documentary set in Serbia, titled The Forbidden Aunt, which has its world premiere on 16 October 2026.
+Born in Serbia, Novakovic immigrated to Australia as a child.

 Early life and education

-Novakovic was born in Belgrade, Serbia, then part of Yugoslavia.
-Her younger sister, Valentina Novakovic, is also an actress.
-Novakovic moved to Australia in 1988 at age seven.
+Novakovic was born on 17 November 1981 to computer programmers Biljana and Radovan Novakovic in Belgrade, then the capital of SR Serbia, SFR Yugoslavia.
+When she was seven years old, the family immigrated to Australia, settling in Sydney, New South Wales.

-She was initially interested in becoming a social worker or doctor, but eventually decided to pursue performing arts.
-Novakovic studied at The McDonald College in Sydney, where she was dux in 1998.
-She graduated from the National Institute of Dramatic Art in 2002.
+In Australia, Biljana became a sculptor, gaining two master's degrees in fine arts.
+Novakovic studied at The McDonald College, where she was dux in 1998.
+In 2002, she graduated from the National Institute of Dramatic Art.